 - ways to cut national debt

-- ways to cut the national debt
+- how to solve the federal debt

 - ways for US to cut national debt

-- ways to resolve us debt
+- 10 ways to solve national debt

-- solving the national debt
+- ideas on solving the debt

 - solving national debt ideas